maintainerati/site/content/code-of-conduct.md

 ### Contact Info

 Contact the organizers via [coc@maintainerati.org](mailto:coc@maintainerati.org) or use the phone number found in the emails we send you.

+**NOTE:** The coc@ email address currently goes to Jessie Frazelle.
+If you have a problem with Jess specifically, or would rather someone else deals with the issue, please reach out to David Calavera, Seth Vargo, Thea Lamkin, or Katrina Owen.

 ***We expect participants to follow these rules at all conference venues and conference-related social events.***